CF-Hyett/CF-Hyett/README.md

 # Hello, I'm Charlie 👋

 ## 🚀 About Me
-I'm a new programmer, currently studying with at AI Core.
-I'm passionate about The Cloud and Data Engineering.
+I'm a new programmer that recently studied with at AI Core.
+I'm passionate about The Cloud and Data Analysis.

 ## 🛠 Skills
 - Language: Python, SQL & Matlab